 Certain of our directors and executive officers may beneficially own shares in brokerage accounts subject to customary margin arrangements.
 Shares held in such accounts may be deemed to be pledged to secure those margin arrangements irrespective of whether there are margin loans then outstanding.
 None of these margin arrangements is designed to shift or hedge any economic risk associated with ownership of our common stock.
-As of March 20, 2017, none of our current executive officers or directors has pledged any of our shares, except for Messrs.
-Midler and Wirta (all of whose shares are held in a brokerage account subject to a customary margin arrangement).
+As of March 19, 2019, none of our current executive officers or directors has pledged any of our shares, except for Mr. Wirta, whose shares are held in a brokerage account subject to a customary margin arrangement.